mvolkmann/blog/src/astro.md

   This enables inspecting interactive components that are marked with the `client:load` attribute.

+  Click this button to display an outline around all the interactive components on the page.
+  Hover over one to get a popup that shows the props that were passed to it and link that be clicked to open the source code for the component in VS Code.

   TODO: Finish this description.

 - Audit (document icon)